ginevracoal/smoothed-model-checking/readme.md

 ## Project structure

-- `Datasets/` contains the code to generate training and validation sets
+- `src/Datasets/` contains the code to generate training and validation sets
     - `Models/` contains the specs of the CRN model and the config setting for the experiments
     - `Data_Generation/` generates dataset of pairs `(pameter, labels)` by generating CRN trajectories with respective STL boolean label. `labels` is a vector of length M of 0s and 1s, where M is the number of samples per parameter value.
     - `Data_Validation/` labels CRN trajectories wrt a STL requirement
     - `Data/WorkingDatasets` contains datasets and visualization plots
+- `src/EP_GPs/` implements Expectation Propagation on Gaussian Processes
-- `BNNs/` implements the Bayesian Neural Network model
+- `src/SVI_BNNs/` implements the Bayesian Neural Network model
-- `GPs/` implements the Gaussian Process model
+- `src/SVI_GPs/` implements the Gaussian Process model

 ## Setup